-In Sonoma Valley for the fifth summer in a row, the beautiful ruins of a stone winery at Jack London State Historic Park will be transformed into an under-the-stars stage for the award-winning musical productions of Transcendence Theatre Company.
+In Sonoma Valley for the sixth summer in a row, the beautiful ruins of a stone winery at Jack London State Historic Park will be transformed into an under-the-stars stage for the award-winning musical productions of Transcendence Theatre Company.

 The 2019 season runs from Friday, June 14, to Sunday, Sept.
 8, with four different shows presented on selected evenings.
 The performances include:

 - Fantastical Family Night: July 14-15 — Enjoy an extraordinary summer tradition featuring Broadway, Disney, and everything In between.